ighour/games-store-fe/README.md

 * **Flux** - Apply Flux concepts of unidirectional data flow with components, store and dispatchers, also using contexts.
 * **Web Service** - Consumes a web service to get data.
 * **Material Design** - Material design implemented with Material UI components.
+* **PWA** - Progressive Web App pattern, enabling reliable, fast and engaging use of it in Desktop, Web and Mobile environments.

 ## Main Components and Features